danma23/suggestgrid-net/API.md

 ## Similarity Methods
 Similarity methods are for getting similar items, or similar users.
-[Similarities documentation](http://www.suggestgrid.com/docs/similarities) is available for an overview.
+Refer to [similarities](http://www.suggestgrid.com/docs/similarities) for an overview.

 ### Gets Similar Users
 > `GetSimilarUsers(GetSimilarUsersBody body)`